pengowray/VaraHuffmanNet/README.md

   *  1 byte: a character (byte) found in the message
   *  1 byte: integer length of its Huffman bit sequence (number of bits)
   *  Example: "H\2" (the letter H will be represented with a bit sequence two bits long)
-  *  The bit sequences themselves are not specified yet, but found after the message
+  *  The bit sequence for the letter is stored at the end of the message in the Huffman Bit Sequence Table
   *  Ordered by ascii value (0 to 255) in the source code but any order would probably work.
 * Huffman Encoded Message
   *  Any number of bytes long made up of huffman bit sequences representing 8-bit symbols (characters)